A vector quantized masked autoencoder for audiovisual speech emotion recognition: The VQ-MAE-AV model

-\paragraph{Generative loss function} To train the VQ-MAE-AV model, we minimize the cross-entropy loss applied only to the masked discrete index tokens:
+The VQ-MAE-AV model is trained in a self-supervised manner to minimize a generative loss $\mathcal{L}_{gen}$ between the reconstructed and original tokens and a contrastive loss $\mathcal{L}_{NCE}$ between the audio and visual global tokens.

+Due to their discrete nature, the cross-entropy (CE) is naturally used to measure the reconstruction quality of the audiovisual masked tokens:

-where $\mathbf{x}\left(\Omega_{\mathcal{M}}^{(\cdot)}\right)$ denotes the set of masked tokens in $\mathbf{x}$.
-The other benefit of manipulating discrete representations for multimodal inputs is the homogeneity of the losses, which does not require balancing the losses between the two modalities.
+where $\mathbf{x}\left(\Omega^{(\cdot)}\right)$ denotes the set of masked tokens in $\mathbf{x}$.
+As can be seen, another benefit of manipulating discrete representations for multimodal inputs is the homogeneity of the losses, which does not require balancing the losses between the two modalities.

-\paragraph{Contrastive loss function} Building upon the approaches presented in \cite{alayrac2020self, akbari2021vatt}, the global tokens are learned using Noise Contrastive Estimation (NCE).
-This approach enhances the alignment of audiovisual speech pairs by grouping together embeddings that belong to the same time sequence and distinguishing them from those that do not correspond to the same sequence.
-The NCE loss function is given by:
+Building upon the approaches presented in \cite{alayrac2020self, akbari2021vatt}, the global tokens are learned using noise contrastive estimation.
+This approach enhances the alignment of audiovisual speech pairs by grouping together embeddings that belong to the same time sequence and separating them from those that do not correspond to the same sequence.
+It involves minimizing the loss function $\mathcal{L}_{NCE}(\zaG, \zvG)$, which is defined by:

 To form positive pairs $(\zaG,~\zvG)$ for both audio and visual modalities, we select corresponding streams from the same temporal location in the video.
-Conversely, negative pairs $(\zaGN,~\zvGN)$ are formed by selecting \textit{non}-corresponding streams from the same temporal location in the video, drawn from a set $\mathcal{N}$ for each batch.
-The sensitivity of the NCE loss in distinguishing between positive and negative pairs is regulated by a temperature parameter $\tau$.
+Conversely, negative pairs $(\zaGN,~\zvGN)$ are formed by selecting \textit{non}-corresponding streams drawn from a set $\mathcal{N}$ of different temporal locations for each batch.
+The sensitivity of the NCE loss in distinguishing between positive and negative pairs is regulated by a temperature parameter $\tau \in \mathbb{R}$.

-\paragraph{Final loss function} The final cost function is obtained by summing up the generative cost function (\ref{eq:generative-loss}) and the contrastive cost function (\ref{eq:nce}) and then averaging over the entire training dataset.
+The overall loss function used to train VQ-MAE-AV is simply the sum of the generative and contrastive loss functions in \eqref{eq:generative-loss} and \eqref{eq:nce}.